Mandarin Fitness Weight Loss

 Creating passwords

 ‘Password’ isn’t a good word to use for your passwords as it’s too easy to guess.
 Don’t use family members names, pets names, hobby names etc. as these are all words that are likely to pop up on your social media posts.
 Hackers computers will easily guess them.
 Creating random passwords work because they aren’t words that are usually associated with you.
 Use three random words to make life even more difficult for the hackers.
 In addition use symbols ($, @, %) in your passwords to make guessing them even more difficult.

 Some computers will even generate complicated passwords for you but those passwords are difficult to remember and type.
+However, your computer will generally remember the password for you.
 Frequently used passwords need to be memorable for you.

 Crime Prevention In Lincolnshire – Trust The Police